Categories: Company Alignment | Sales Productivity | Sales Kickoff

 The sales kickoff is a prime opportunity to build momentum, right the course and chart the path towards increased sales productivity and revenue.
 In order to achieve desired levels of growth and productivity, leaders must ensure that their presentation addresses the needs of every member of their sales team.

-It can be easy to expect that our top performers are already on our wavelength and need the least attention during these presentations.
+It can be easy to expect that top performers are already on our wavelength and need the least attention during these presentations.
 However, especially after a trying year of economic obstacles and hard-won deals, these A-players are analyzing their options for the upcoming year.
 As you prepare your sales kickoff (SKO) presentation, here are additional perspectives to consider.

 In many companies, the top performers are considering jumping ship at the start of a new year.
-It's been a long year, full of complex negotiations due to tightening budgets and increased scrutiny from customers.
+It's been a long year, full of complex negotiations due to strict budgets and increased scrutiny from customers.
 They've likely worked overtime and called in favors to get deals in by quarter's end and save the forecast.
 They may have drained the pond in Q4 and are wondering if they can do it again.
 They feel they've been saddled with the burden of carrying the team to make up for lower performing members.
 These sellers are looking at your SKO presentation as a sales pitch for how you'll have their back in the upcoming year.

 Don't make them draw their own assumptions and conclusions about their future at your company.
 Use your SKO as an opportunity to give them clarity on what the path forward looks like.
 Let them know that their efforts don't go unnoticed, and lay out a game plan for the support they'll have in the upcoming year.

+Your top performers want to know how the company is going to help them win more than they did last year.
 Here are five things you want to make sure are clearly articulated in your sales kickoff presentation:

 Purpose: What is the mission of this company?
 Purpose answers the “WHAT” question.
 What is the purpose of our team?
 Every team is driven by something.
 Hopefully this is something your top performers have heard before, but it's important to demonstrate how what you're doing next aligns with this purpose.